 - 1 medium jalapeno pepper, chopped, seeds and ribs removed (optional)

 - 1 1/2 teaspoons fresh minced garlic, or to taste

 - 1/2 teaspoon ground cumin, (optional)

-- Add the tomato, garlic, yellow onion, cilantro, and salt to the bowl.
-If using jalapeno and cumin, add those to the bowl as well.1 large tomato, 1 1/2 teaspoons fresh minced garlic, 1/4 cup chopped yellow onion, 1/4 cup fresh chopped cilantro, 2 1/2 teaspoons salt, 1 jalapeno, 1/2 teaspoon ground cumin
+- Add tomato, jalapeno, yellow onion, cilantro, garlic, salt, and cumin to bowl.
+Use a spatula to gently fold ingredients together until comibned.1 large tomato, 1 1/2 teaspoons fresh minced garlic, 1/4 cup chopped yellow onion, 1/4 cup fresh chopped cilantro, 1 teaspoon salt, 1 medium jalapeno pepper, 1/2 teaspoon ground cumin

 - Serve immediately.

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.